takamin/aws-node-util/README.md

 1. __aws-dynamodb-describe-table__ - describe the table
 1. __aws-dynamodb-list-tables__ - display the table names

-These commands are designed to recognize the placeholders in expressions and to generate in automatically.
+These commands are designed to recognize the keywords in the expressions and to generate placeholders automatically.

 ### 1. aws-dynamodb-delete-item